After Extraction of Wisdom Teeth

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Coviello and Dr. Starley
+If not, they can be removed by Dr. Coviello or Dr. Starley

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
+- Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
+Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.